 - Ensure all required item elements such as date and unique ID are present.

 - Ensure the date entries for your feed items accurately reflect the date of the content.
 Older items maybe be ignored by Alexa.

 - Make sure your JSON or XML is formatted properly with the correct opening and closing brackets and no extra characters.

 - For audio feeds, make sure the URL for the feed audio is HTTPS.

 Skills that operate as expected are important to us.
 You need to perform functional tests of your content skill to ensure that the descriptions display in the Alexa app and accurately describe the skill and its feeds.
 In addition, you need to make sure that when enabled, the feed is read or played as expected.

-- Play the skill's error message by using the Listen button in the developer portal.
+- Play the skill's error message by using the arrow button in the developer console.
 Make sure the error message is understandable and accurately refers to this content skill.